-Anthony punched him two more times on the left side of his face.
+Anthony punched him two more times.
 There was equal ferocity in each blow.

-“What do you got to say now, cocksucker?”
+“What do you got to say now, pussy?”
 Anthony screamed.

 “Oh my God!
 Stop!”
 Jenna screamed.

-“I’m going to call the police,” the driver said to Anthony.
+“I’m going to call the police,” the driver said out loud.

-“You’re not doing anything you fat bitch,” Anthony said, running towards her.
+“You’re not doing anything!”
+Anthony said, running towards her.

 “Open this fucking door before I knock your fucking head off!”

 He ran in the direction of a residential area.
 He ran through front lawns and backyards and was soon out of sight.
 He knew the area well enough and he popped into a McDonald’s.
-He didn’t fear the police, he was still too young for any real punishment.
-He was confident they’d chalk it up as just another bully getting what he deserved.
+He didn’t fear the police; he was still too young for any real punishment.
+He was confident they’d chalk it up to just another bully getting what he deserved.
 But what was really important was he proved to his mother he wasn’t stable enough for regular school.
-She would have to believe him now.

 He ordered an Egg McMuffin and an orange juice.
 He took a seat next to a payphone.
 He would enjoy his breakfast before calling his mother to pick him up.
 He skipped breakfast earlier because he woke up too late and was scared of missing the bus.
 He hated missing breakfast.
 It always played tricks on the old anxiety.